 And it was the WWE Universe who propelled the world-traveled independent veteran to the greatest upset in WrestleMania history when Bryan, after nearly a year of battling the powers that be, defeated Triple H, Randy Orton and Batista in the same night to win the WWE World Heavyweight Championship.

-Bryan’s legacy since then has, unfortunately, been more complicated than his beloved “Yes!”
-Movement would prefer: A slew of injuries forced him to vacate the WWE World Heavyweight Title and, later, the Intercontinental Championship he won upon his return in 2015.
+Unfortunately, Bryan’s legacy since then has been more complicated than his beloved “Yes!”
+Movement would prefer: A slew of injuries forced him to vacate the WWE World Heavyweight Title and also the Intercontinental Championship he won upon his return in 2015.
 Ultimately, Bryan formally announced his retirement from in-ring competition, citing the cumulated effects of several concussions he'd sustained over his career.